Blanka Vlašić facts for kids

 Updated on 29 July 2017. |

 Blanka Vlašić (Croatian pronunciation: [ˈblaːŋka ˈʋlaʃitɕ]; born 8 November 1983) is a Croatian former track and field athlete who specialized in the high jump.
-She is a two-time world champion and double Olympic medallist who ranks as the joint second highest female jumper of all time with her personal best of 2.08 m (6 ft 9.76476378 in).
-She is the Croatian record holder in the event, and the former indoor world champion.
+She is a two-time world champion and double Olympic medallist who ranks as the joint third- highest female jumper of all time with her personal best of 2.08 m (6 ft 9.76476378 in).
+She is the Croatian record holder in the event, and a former indoor world champion.

 The daughter of Croatian decathlon record holder Joško Vlašić, she was a talented junior athlete and attended her first Olympic Games in 2000 Sydney at the age of sixteen.
 She won the World Junior Championships in Athletics in both 2000 and 2002.
 Vlašić broke the Croatia national record in 2004 and also won her first world senior medal at the World Indoor Championships that year.
 A hyperthyroid condition hindered her second Olympic appearance in Athens and she spent the 2005 season recuperating from surgery.